dougeby/IntuneDocs/intune/windows-enroll.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

 This topic helps IT administrators simplify Windows enrollment for their users.
-Windows devices can be enrolled without any additional steps, but you can make enrollment easier for users.

-Devices that run the Windows 10 Creators Update, and are Azure Active Directory domain-joined, are now supported for multi-user management by Intune.
-This means that when different standard users log onto the device with their Azure AD credentials, they will receive any apps and policies that were assigned to their user name.
-Users cannot currently use the Company Portal for self-service scenarios like installing apps.
+Intune users can enroll their PC, Windows 10 Mobile, and Windows Phone 8.1 devices by [signing in](https://docs.microsoft.com/intune-user-help/enroll-your-device-in-intune-windows) with their work or school account.

+As an Intune admin, you can simplify  enrollment in the following ways:
+- Enable automatic enrollment (Azure AD premium required)
+- CNAME registration
+- Enable bulk enrollment  (Azure AD premium and Windows Configuration Designer required)

 Two factors determine how you can simplify Windows device enrollment:

 - **Do you use Azure Active Directory Premium?** <br>[Azure AD Premium](https://docs.microsoft.com/azure/active-directory/active-directory-get-started-premium) is included with Enterprise Mobility + Security and other licensing plans.
 - **What versions of Windows clients will enroll?** <br>Windows 10 devices can automatically enroll by adding a work or school account.
 Earlier versions must enroll using the Company Portal app.